-Project ID Project Name Improvement Category Existing TSP Project 9 Cost 10 Timing of Need MRDP-1 Kelly Street Sidewalk Improvement Access from the West/South n/a Medium Medium- Term Construct Construct sidewalk on the north side of Kelly Street between 6 th Street and OR 99w.
-MRDP-2 Main Street Sidewalk Improvement Access from the West/South AT-122 Medium Medium- Term Construct sidewalk on the north and south sides of Main Street between 6 th Street and OR 99W (potential overlap with project AT-122 Monroe Cross Country Shared-Use Path).
-MRDP-3 OR 99W Long Tom River Bridge Improvement Improve OR 99W S-242 High Short- Term Improve the OR 99W/ Long Tom River Bridge to provide more comfortable facilities for people walking and biking.
+Project ID Project Name Improvement Category Existing TSP Project Cost Timing of Need MRDP-1 Kelly Street Sidewalk Improvement Access from the West/South n/a Medium Medium- Term Construct sidewalk on the north n side of Kelly Street betwe een 6 th Street an d OR 99w.
+MRDP-2 Main Street Sidewalk Improvement Access from the West/South AT-122 Medium Medium- Term n and south sides of Main ject AT-122 Monroe Cross MRDP-3 OR 99W Long Tom River Bridge Improvement Improve OR 99W S-242 High Short- Term walking an Improve the OR 99W/ Long Tom River Bridge to provide more comfortable facilities for people walking and biking.
 Improvement could include widening the bridge to provide wider bike lanes and sidewalks or constructing a parallel pedestrian/bicycle bridge on the north side.
 Project is subject to ODOT approval.
 Cost of project may make this difficult to fund in the short-term.
-MRDP-4 Territorial Highway Bike Lanes Access from the West/South n/a Low Short- Term Stripe the west side of Territorial Highway from Dragon Drive to OR 99W with bike lanes.
+MRDP-4 Territorial Highway Bike Lanes Access from the West/South n/a Low Short- Term lanes woul Stripe the west side of Territorial Highway from Dragon Drive to OR 99W with bike lanes.
 Bike lanes would replace on-street parking to avoid the need to widen the road.
 Project is subject to ODOT approval.
 MRDP-5-a Commercial Street Sidewalk Transit Access n/a Medium Medium- Term Improve Commercial Street from 6 th Street to the bus stop and shelter opposite City Hall to Local Street cross-section standards.
 The priority is the construction of sidewalk along the north side to improve the accessibility of the bus stop (potential overlap with project AT-122 Monroe Cross Country Shared-Use Path).
 This project is an alternative to project MRDP-5-b.
 MRDP-5-b Bus Shelter Relocation Transit Access n/a Low Short- Term

-9 Some projects overlap with those identified in the Monroe TSP (2019) but do not include the entire extent.
+$^{11}$ Some projects overlap with those identified in the Monroe TSP (2019) but do not include the entire extent.
 These projects have new identification labels with the Monroe TSP ID included in this column.
 Projects that do match those identified in the TSP have not been relabeled.

-$^{^{10}}$ Low = \$0-\$50,000 Medium = \$50,000-\$250,000 High > \$250,000
+&lt;sup>12 Low = \$0-\$50,000 Medium = \$50,000-\$250,000 High > \$250,000